Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Introduction

 \subsubsection{Random PDE model}

 For a given probability space $(\Omega, \mathcal{F}, \Pb)$, we consider the random PDE in the unknown $u$,

-subject to $u = u_0$ on $\partial \Gamma$, with given data $u_0$, source term $f: \Gamma \to \rset$, and conductivity $a:\Omega \times \Gamma \to \rset$.
+subject to $u = u_0$ on $\partial \Gamma$, with given data $u_0$, source term $f: \Gamma \to \rset$, and stochastic conductivity $a:\Omega \times \Gamma \to \rset$.
 Arising from Darcy's law with continuity, \cref{eq:model-rpde} is a model for steady-state flow or diffusion.
-In subsurface hydrology, problem~\cref{eq:model-rpde} models time-independent groundwater flow where $u$ might represent a water head or the concentration of a containment (\cite{AndersonEtAl:2015gw, Dagan1989:ft}).
+In subsurface hydrology, problem~\cref{eq:model-rpde} models time-independent groundwater flow where $u$ might represent a water head (pressure) or the concentration of a containment (\cite{AndersonEtAl:2015gw, Dagan1989:ft}).
 The existence of a unique pathwise variational solution $u$ to \cref{eq:model-rpde} follows by assuming sufficiently regular data and boundedness of the conductivity (\cite{Charrier:2012}).
+For simplicity of presentation we consider the steady-state system \cref{eq:model-rpde}, however, the theory that follows can be applied to other forward models for subsurface flow and/or transport such as (reaction-)advection-dispersion equations \cite{Tartakovsky2013:rv,AndersonEtAl:2015gw}.

-In the sequel we approximate QoIs using the MC FEM.
-That is, we shall consider the standard, continuous piecewise-linear FEM approximation $\bar{u}(\omega) \approx u(\omega)$ of the pathwise variational solution of \cref{eq:model-rpde} and then use a MC method to approximate a QoI.
+In the sequel we consider the standard, continuous piecewise-linear FEM approximation $\bar{u}(\omega) \approx u(\omega)$ of the pathwise variational solution of \cref{eq:model-rpde} and then sample QoIs via a MC method.
 This approach is favored for the application of interest since the finite element solution $z = (\bar{u}_n)$ is a possibly high dimensional random vector due to the low-regularity of the conductivity field.
 A discrete projection of the conductivity field $y = (\bar{a}_n) \approx a(\omega)$ is then used when forming the stiffness matrix in the FEM solver.
 Other approaches, such as the stochastic Galerkin (\cite{MatthiesKeese:2005}) or stochastic collocation (\cite{BabuskaNobileTempone:2007}) methods are typically advantageous when the conductivity possesses more regularity; being non-intrusive, our approach is also applicable using these methods.
 Regarding the analysis of FEM errors, \emph{a priori} estimates are available in \cite{CharrierScheichlTeckentrup:2013} and computable goal-oriented estimates for problems with rough stochastic conductivities are in \cite{Halletal:2016sc}.